recette-lemon/DiscordTheme/README.md

 ### LINE Stickers

-* LINE Stickers can be added by using the `get_stickers.bat`.
+* LINE Stickers can be added by using `get_stickers.sh`, with the ids as args.
+E.g., `get_stickers.sh id id id`.
 * The id is the number in the sticker url.
-* The default platform is iphone ( for better resolution ) so pressing enter selects iphone.
+* The default platform is iphone ( for better resolution ).
+If that fucks up, use `-a` to get the android version.

 ![ss](https://i.imgur.com/hv6wPqz.png)